Ashmakrsanju/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of kickstarter Campaigns.
-Performing Analysis on kickstarter to analyse trends
+Performing Analysis on kickstarter to analyse trends with the provided dataset and learn about statistical methods like  mean, median, mode etc.